 Reducing your carbon footprint makes not only your home and lifestyle more eco-friendly but also supports sustainable development.
 If you care about climate change and your part in it, this article contains some practical steps to help you make things better.

 The rise of global temperatures to a dangerous level is causing unfavorable changes in climate conditions.
-We attribute melting ice caps, sea-level rise, ocean acidification, increased extreme weather events, and changes in precipitation patterns to climate change7.
+We attribute melting ice caps, sea-level rise, ocean acidification, increased extreme weather events, and changes in precipitation patterns to climate change8.

 Carbon dioxide has the highest volume of all greenhouse gases, accounting for two-thirds of emissions.
 Human reliance on fossil fuels is the highest contributor to CO2 emissions.

 Climate change is a global problem.
 The 2015 Paris Climate Agreement was a crucial moment in the race to reduce carbon emissions, bringing world leaders together to commit to combat the problem.
-The goal is to limit global temperatures warming 1.5-degree Celsius by reducing greenhouse gas emissions.
+The goal is to limit global warming 1.5-degree Celsius by reducing greenhouse gas emissions.

 The highest contributors to your carbon footprint are your mode of transportation, energy consumption, food, and shopping habits.
 For most of us, these are essential activities as we go about our modern way of living.
 However, you can take actions that reduce the carbon emissions quota you tally up when you buy products and use services.